The Best Places to Eat in Greenwich Village

 Best bistro: MIMI

 MIMI is nestled into a quiet nook of Sullivan Street, but it’s anything but muted.
 The tiny bistro has just a dozen-or-so tables, and each one is highly coveted, as proven by the line spilling out onto the street.
 It’s a little bit of France in the Village -- the quiet particularity of the food, the staff rattling away in French, the hand-written chalkboard menu, the windows flung open in warm weather.
-Once you manage to get a seat, gorge on the classic French fare: smoked pork rillettes to share, crispy boudin noir with soft-shell crab, and buoyant rounds of gnocchi swimming in uni cream.
+Once you manage to get a seat, gorge on the classic French fare: smoked duck rillettes to share, crispy boudin noir with apple puree, and buoyant rounds of gnocchi resting on a bed of sunchokes and Enoki mushrooms.

 Chef Dan Kluger (formerly of ABC Kitchen and ABC Cocina) creates dishes for his seasonal menu based on what’s available at the greenmarket.
 Everything is made to share, like the wood-grilled broccoli salad with pistachios, orange, and mint, and the sweet-and-sour house-made cavatelli pasta with duck and charred cabbage.
 It nails dinner and lunch, but really excels at brunch, with eccentric specialties including cheddar waffles and eggs, and crunchy French toast coated in cinnamon crumbs and chocolate.